kirbydesign/designsystem/.github/CONTRIBUTING.md

     - "[Setup environment and tooling for contribution](#setup-environment-and-tooling-for-contribution)" to get properly setup
     - "[Creating pull-requests](#creating-pull-requests)" to get informed on how to most easily get your changes merged
   - assign yourself to the issue to signal to others you are working on it
-  - if you at any point have questions while solving the issue please see: [I have a question related to Kirby](#i-have-a-question-related-to-kirby)
+  - if you at any point have questions while solving the issue please see: [I have a question related to Kirby](#i-have-a-question-related-to-kirby)-->

 ### I would like to report a bug
 - Submit [new issue](https://github.com/kirbydesign/designsystem/issues/new/choose) using the bug template